My Theory on Why Intramuscular C Works

 A high dose, 15-25 grams of C through an IV line, straight into the blood stream, well, how much could the human body to take in and use effectively?
 Healing takes time.
 Collagen takes weeks and weeks to repair.
 The human body cannot store ascorbic acid.
 I have a body full of weak collagen.
 My collagen needs long-term support.
 Healing takes time.

 One would be liable to get a blood sugar crash after such a big dose through an IV line.
 That is a known side-effect.

 IVs of any kind expose you to aluminum, so best to choose another administration method when possible.
-This is why I drink salty water all day rather than receive IV saline fluid.
+This is why I eat tons of salt rather than receive IV saline fluid.
 Plus the convenience factor.

 Let’s see what the drug insert on injectable Vitamin C says.